 When a baby is born, he/she is not completely unaware of the world outside.
 Your little one gets used to sensations from the womb itself.
 Surprised?
 Your baby is not cocooned from the outside world.
 From the moment of conception, he/she is introduced to the world in one way or the other at different phases of development.
 The voices, touch, and taste your little one experience in utero help the baby get used to the environment he/she will enter at birth.
 Here are the four amazing things your little love can feel in the womb.

 1. Mother’s Touch

 Do you keep your hands on your belly often?
 Well, keep doing it.
 Because your baby recognizes your touch during pregnancy.
 In fact, a mother’s touch elicits the greater response from your baby when he/she is in the womb.

 A research studied 23 healthy pregnant women who were between 21 weeks and 33 weeks to look at what behaviors resulted in the greatest response from fetuses.
-The research found that when the mothers stroked and rubbed their abdomen, the baby had more movements than when the women did nothing or when they spoke to the baby.
+The research found that when the mothers stroked and rubbed their abdomen, the baby had more movements than when

 Your baby develops the sense of hearing by the second trimester of pregnancy.
 He/she can detect sounds from outside your body.
 Your baby’s ears continue to develop throughout the first and second trimester.
 Once they develop completely, your baby may not be living in a quiet place anymore.
 The gurgle of your stomach, the noises the digestive system make, the sound of your heartbeat – everything reaches his/her ears.